| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 QR CODE CONFIG¶

-In case you want to use phone with the same sphinx server, you need to export your config to the phone via a QR code.
+If you want to use your phone with the same SPHINX server, you can export your configuration to the phone using a QR code.

 -